eriveeu/delivery-shopware-extension/README.md

 ### Basic configuration

-**Whitelisted delivery methods:** Orders placed with selected delivery methods will be submitted to the ERIVE.delivery platform
+**Whitelisted delivery methods:** Orders placed with selected delivery methods will be submitted to the ERIVE.delivery platform.

 **Automatically announce parcel:** Parcel needs to be ready for pickup.
-Pickup is scheduled
+Pickup is scheduled.

-**Print label for each product:** Each product is packaged separately and needs a parcel label
+**Print label for each product:** Each product is packaged separately and needs a parcel label.

 ### Environment configuration

 **ERIVE Server Enviroment:** ERIVE.delivery offers Dev and Stage enviroments for testing purposes.
 Select production for live usage.

-**Custom API Endpoint:** Endpoint to use if Erive Server Environment is set to custom. e.g. ERIVE on your local machine, test environment
+**Custom API Endpoint:** Endpoint to use if Erive Server Environment is set to custom. e.g. ERIVE on your local machine, test environment.

-**API Key:** Request API Key from ERIVE.delivery
+**API Key:** Request API Key from ERIVE.delivery.

 ## License

-See LICENSE.txt for details.
+See LICENSE for details.

 ## Support